-Effect of pH on acid base reactions:
+Effect of pH on acid base reactions

 So far, we have discussed situations when the acid or base is added to solution of pure water.
 Pure water has a pH of 7, and $[H_3O^+] = [^-OH]$.
 Now let us consider what happens when we change the pH of the solution.
-For example consider a situation in which we dissolve a simple organic acid (CH3CO2H, acetic acid) in a solution that has a pH > 7 (that is where the [^-OH] >[H3O+]); under these conditions the extent of the acetic acid's ionization is increased.
-Recall that in 1M acetic acid only about 3% of the acid is ionized at pH 7.
-If we change the solution to make it basic by adding NaOH, the excess of strong base (- OH) will completely deprotonate the acid.
-At equilibrium, the reaction will now favor products over reactants (i.e. it will move to the right).
-What we have done here is drive the acetic acid \rightleftharpoons acetate reaction to the right (that is, increase the concentration of acetate, which is an application of Le Châtelier's principle).
-Note that Na+ is present in the system (derived from the addition of NaOH, which is used to adjust the pH) - but does not take part in the reaction, for this reason it referred to as a "spectator ion").
-Another (perhaps simpler) way to predict the outcome of this reaction is to use the pKa values of the two acids (CH3CO2H, 4.8 and H2O, 14), clearly acetic acid is a much stronger acid than water, and therefore the equilibrium position for this reaction will lie over to the right in favor of the weakest acid and the weakest base.
+For example consider a situation in which we dissolve a simple organic acid (CH3CO2H, acetic acid) in a solution that has a pH > 7, that is where the $[^-OH] > [H_3O^+]$; under these the NaOH used to adjust the pH, is present but does not take part in the reaction - for this reason it referred to as a "spectator ion".
+Another, perhaps simpler, way to predict the outcome of this reaction is to use the pKa values of the two acids (CH3CO2H, 4.8 and H2O, 14), clearly acetic acid is a much stronger acid than water, and therefore the equilibrium position for this reaction will lie over to the right in favor of the weakest acid and the weakest base.
 What we have done here is change the acetic acid, which is a polar organic molecule, into acetate, an ionic species.